encoredev/encore/README.md

 - **Faster Development**: Encore streamlines the development process with its infrastructure SDK, clear abstractions, and built-in development tools, enabling you to build and deploy applications more quickly.
 - **Reduced Costs**: Encore's infrastructure management minimizes wasteful cloud expenses and reduces DevOps workload, allowing you to work more efficiently.
 - **Scalability & Performance**: Encore simplifies building microservices applications that can handle growing user bases and demands, without the normal boilerplate and complexity.
-- **Control & Standardization**: Built-in tools like automated architecture diagrams, infrastructure overviews and approval workflows make it easy for teams and leaders to get an overview of the entire application.
+- **Control & Standardization**: Built-in tools like automated architecture diagrams, infrastructure overviews, and approval workflows make it easy for teams and leaders to get an overview of the entire application.
-- **Security & Compliance**: Encore helps ensure your application and data is secure and compliant by enforcing standards and provisioning infrastructure according to best-practises for each cloud provider.
+- **Security & Compliance**: Encore helps ensure your application and data is secure and compliant by enforcing standards and provisioning infrastructure according to best practises for each cloud provider.

 ## Common use cases

 Encore is designed to give teams a productive and less complex experience when solving most backend use cases.
-There are many teams using Encore to build things like:
+Many teams use Encore to build things like:

 -   High-performance B2B Platforms
 -   Fintech & Consumer apps